Switching Point Optimization for Abstract Parabolic Equations: Introduction

 Differentiability issues for switching point optimization problems have been addressed by several authors, we only mention \cite{EWD03, EWA06}, where the directional differentiability of the objective of an ODE-constrained problem w.r.t.\ the switching times is investigated.
 The proof however illustrates that this mapping is in general only directionally differentiable.
 This issue has also been noticed in Appendix A in \cite{SOBG17}, but, despite this lack of differentiability, algorithms from (smooth) nonlinear optimization are frequently applied to switching time optimization problems, see, e.g., \cite{SOBG17} or the survey article \cite{ZA15} containing an overview over various algorithmic approaches in this field.
-We underline that the use of smooth nonlinear optimization algorithms for the solution of nonsmooth problems is a delicate issue as the famous example of the Wolfe-function demonstrates, see, e.g., \cite[Section~1.3]{Alt04}.
+We underline that the use of smooth nonlinear optimization algorithms for the solution of nonsmooth problems is problematic, as the famous example of the Wolfe-function demonstrates, see, e.g., \cite[Section~1.3]{Alt04}.
 In \cite{DMG20}, a proximal gradient scheme is used to handle an $\ell_0$-penalty term on the switching points, while the rest of the objective is assumed to be continuously differentiable w.r.t.\ the switching times.
 The situation improves if one restricts the feasible set to switching patterns with strictly increasing switching times separated from the initial and final time, i.e., $0 < \tau_1 < \ldots < \tau_n < T$.
-In \cite{AH21, MBKK05}, it is shown that the objective and the solution operator of the state equation, respectively, for certain types of ODE-constrained optimal control problems is differentiable under this assumption.
-This approach however has the drawback that topological changes in the switching pattern are not allowed, since two switching points are forbidden to be equal.
-In \cite{FMOB13}, the authors observe that, even after discretization of the ODE, the objective is not differentiable w.r.t.\ the switching points and for that reason resort to subgradient method to solve the problem numerically.
-The latter however only works for convex problems and can in general not be applied to \eqref{eq:ocp0}, which is a non-convex problem, even if the state equation is linear and the objective is convex.
+In \cite{AH21, MBKK05}, it is shown that the objective and the solution operator of the state equation, respectively, for certain types of ODE-constrained optimal control problems, are differentiable under this assumption.
+This approach has the drawback that topological changes in the switching pattern are not allowed, since two switching points are forbidden to be equal.
+In \cite{FMOB13}, the authors observe that, even after discretization of the ODE, the objective is not differentiable w.r.t.\ the switching points and for that reason resort to subgradient methods to solve the problem numerically.
+The latter, however, only works for convex problems and can in general not be applied to \eqref{eq:ocp0}, which is a non-convex problem, even if the state equation is linear and the objective is convex.
 Indeed, our numerical experiments indicate that the switching-point-to-control operator is a substantial source of non-convexity.
-The PDE case is analyzed in \cite{RH16}, where differentiability of the reduced objective w.r.t.\ the switching points on the feasible set $\PP$ is shown.
-The results show that the derivative can be continuously extended from the set of strictly increasing switching points to the feasible set $\PP$.
-For the application of standard gradient-based methods, this does however not suffice, since these methods in general require differentiability on an open superset containing the feasible set.
-This is even more true for non-feasible methods such as proximal gradient methods with Nesterov acceleration like FISTA or active set strategies.
-We will therefore construct a mapping, which coincides with the switching-point-to-control operator on the feasible set, but is continuously differentiable on the whole $\R^n$.
-Our method of proof substantially differs from the one in \cite{RH16}.
-While we treat the state equation on the whole time horizon in weak form, the authors from \cite{RH16} consider the equation piecewise in the intervals defined by the switching times.
-With our differentiability results at hand, we are able to apply the known convergence theory for the proximal gradient method for non-convex problems to our switching-point optimization problem under additional, rather restrictive assumptions on the data.